robertbrodrecht/launchpad/README.md

 Launchpad
 =========

 Launchpad is an extremely opinionated WordPress theme for developers.
 This theme is still in beta, but is probably usable if you test settings extensively before launch.
 The theme is meant to be hacked on directly.
-If you like to use plugins, this theme is not for you.
+If you like to use plugins, this theme is not for you (yet).
+If you develop out of a sub-folder, this theme is not for you (yet).
+If you use WPMU, this theme is not for you (yet).
+If you don't have mod_rewrite, this theme is not for you.

 I am currently developing the first production site based on Launchpad and the second is in development by @iamdangavin.
 Feedback from this process is being integrated back into Launchpad as issues arise.